Venture Mentoring Service (VMS)

 If you have extensive entrepreneurship/business experience, live in the Greater Toronto Area (GTA) and would like to apply to be a VMS mentor, please fill out the Mentor Expression of Interest form.

-Please Note: Our 2024 application cycle has closed and we’ll review all received applications in Spring 2025 when the application cycle opens again.
+Please Note: Our 2024 application cycle has closed and we’ll review all received applications in summer/Fall 2025 when the application cycle opens again.
 For any additional questions on becoming a mentor, please email vms.entrepreneurship.artsci@utoronto.ca